 Yuan (Daniel) Cheng is currently an assistant professor in the Leadership & Management area in the Humphrey School of Public Affairs.
 He was a visiting assistant professor in the School of Public and Environmental Affairs at Indiana University Bloomington from 2017 to 2018.

-Daniel (Yuan) Cheng is an assistant professor in the leadership and management area.
-His research agenda focuses on a range of theoretical and managerial questions lying at the nexus of polycentric governance, government-nonprofit relationships, coproduction, and the distributional and performance implications of cross-sectoral collaboration, often with a substantive focus on urban sustainability.
-His recent research examines the processes and consequences of nonprofits becoming important players in determining and supporting public service provision in the context of parks and recreation services in large US cities.
+Daniel's research agenda is focused on a range of theoretical and managerial questions lying at the nexus of governance, government-nonprofit relationships, co-production, and the distributional and performance implications of cross-sector collaboration.
+He is particularly interested in how government agencies, nonprofits, and citizens interact in joint public service provision, and the performance implications of alternative service provision mechanisms.
+His most recent work examines the processes and consequences of nonprofits becoming important players in creating and financing public services, using evidence from parks and recreation services in large U.S. cities.